 Driving Conditions

 Another important factor to consider when choosing the right tire size is your typical driving conditions.
-If you frequently drive on rough terrain or in inclement weather, you may need a different tire size than someone who primarily drives on smooth city streets.
+If you frequently drive on rough terrain or in inclement weather, you may need a different than someone who primarily drives on smooth city streets.
 The type of driving you do can impact the performance and longevity of your tires, so it is crucial to select a size that is suitable for your specific driving conditions.

 - Consider the weather and terrain you typically drive on